Jorge Polanco Preview, Player Props: Twins vs. Mets

-The Minnesota Twins, including Jorge Polanco and his .657 slugging percentage over his past 10 games, battle starter David Peterson and the New York Mets at Target Field, Saturday at 2:10 PM ET.
+The Minnesota Twins, including Jorge Polanco (.400 on-base percentage in past 10 games, 59 points above season-long percentage), take on starting pitcher Tylor Megill and the New York Mets at Target Field, Sunday at 2:10 PM ET.

-He had a one-hit showing in his most recent game (1-for-3) against the Mets.
+In his most recent game he had a one-hit showing (1-for-5) against the Mets.

 Jorge Polanco Game Info & Props vs. the Mets